 Browser("Gmail: Email from Google").Page("Gmail: Email from Google").Check CheckPoint("Gmail: Email from Google")

-2) The user can have the check point statement return a boolen value that depicts the result of the checkpoint.
+#2) The user can have the checkpoint statement return a boolean value that depicts the result of the checkpoint.
 If it passed, it returns a 1 and 0 if failed.
 To be able to that, we need to use parentheses around the checkpoint argument in the statement in the Expert View.

 i=Browser("Gmail: Email from Google").Page("Gmail: Email from Google").Check(CheckPoint("Gmail: Email from Google"))